Riveted vs Butted Chainmail: Which is Better?

-When choosing the right chainmail for historical reenactments, LARP, or even as a collector’s item, the debate between riveted and butted chainmail often arises.
+When choosing the right chainmail for historical reenactments, LARP, or even as a collector’s item, the debate between Riveted and butted chainmail types often arises.
 Both types are popular, but they serve different purposes, possess unique characteristics, and appeal to various needs and budgets.
 Understanding the distinctions and advantages of each type can help you make an informed decision that resonates with your specific requirements.

 Understanding Chainmail Architecture

-Riveted Chainmail
+Chainmail

 Advantages: